kg3354/jsDbFrontend/TestingPlan.md

 - **Test for unexpected exceptions and errors in routes and middleware.**

-- **Ensure that all endpoints handle failures (like API downtime or invalid responses) gracefully.**
+- **Ensure that all endpoints handle failures gracefully.**
+  - Currently, when error occurs, the web will just display the error to user in red, but users are allowed to leave that error page and continue browsing that web page.

 #### 5. Security Testing